Swedbank says its anti-money laundering procedures not being investigated

-STOCKHOLM (Reuters) - Sweden’s Swedbank (SWEDa.ST) said on Thursday that there were no ongoing investigations into its anti-money laundering procedures, a day after its shares slumped on worries about cross-border transactions by banks in Estonia.
+STOCKHOLM, Oct 4 (Reuters) - Sweden’s Swedbank said on Thursday that there were no ongoing investigations into its anti-money laundering procedures, a day after its shares slumped on worries about cross-border transactions by banks in Estonia.

 “We have always had zero tolerance against money laundering in all markets where we operate.”